The kinks, the solitons and the shocks in series connected discrete Josephson transmission lines

 \section{Discussion}

-We hope that the results obtained in the paper are applicable to kinetic inductance based traveling wave parametric amplifiers based on a coplanar waveguide architecture.
-Onset of shock-waves in such amplifiers is an undesirable phenomenon.
-Therefore, shock waves in various JTL should be further studied, which was one of motivations of the present work.

 Recently, quantum mechanical description of JTL in general and parametric amplification in such lines in particular started to be developed, based on quantisation techniques in terms of discrete mode operators \cite{reep}, continuous mode operators \cite{fasolo}, a Hamiltonian approach in the Heisenberg and interaction pictures \cite{greco}, the quantum Langevin method \cite{yuan}, or on partitions a quantum device into compact lumped or quasi-distributed cells \cite{minev}.
 It would be interesting to understand in what way the results of the present paper are changed by quantum mechanics.
 Particularly interesting looks studying of quantum ripples over a semi-classical shock \cite{glazman} and fate of quantum shock waves at late times \cite{glazman2}.
 Closely connected problem of classical and quantum dispersion-free coherent propagation in waveguides and optical fibers was studied recently in Ref. \cite{costas}.
+Also, it would be interesting to study how the results obtained in the paper change, when the current phase relation is generalized \cite{zutic}.

+Finally, we would like to express our hope that the results obtained in the paper are applicable to kinetic inductance based traveling wave parametric amplifiers based on a coplanar waveguide architecture.
+Onset of shock-waves in such amplifiers is an undesirable phenomenon.
+Therefore, shock waves in various JTL should be further studied, which was one of motivations of the present work.